Trails for Paddling, Hiking, and Biking

 Gary’s Miller Beach neighborhood sits at the heart of over 20 miles of interconnected biking and hiking trails.
-This trail system links the Miller South Shore station, the Indiana Dunes National Park, Marquette Park, and Miller Beach’s shops and restaurants.
+This trail system links the Miller South Shore station, the Indiana Dunes National Park, Marquette Park, and downtown Miller Beach.

 Lake Street Bike Path connects it all together:

-Paved, off street bike lane along Lake Street, 1.5 miles.
-Starts at the South Shore’s Miller train station and ends at Miller Woods Beach and Marquette Park on Lake Michigan.
-In the middle of this path there are 5 blocks of downtown Miller Beach shops and restaurants and a lovely section of the Indiana Dunes National Park.
+Paved, off street bike lane along Lake Street for 1.5 miles.
+Starts at the South Shore’s Miller train station and ends at on Lake Michigan.
+Along the way, there are 5 blocks of downtown Miller Beach shops and restaurants, then a lovely section of the Indiana Dunes National Park with a large parking lot for the Douglas Nature Center and the trails through Miller Woods.

 In that section of the national park, the Douglas Nature Center entrance is only 10 minutes from the train station (or 20 minutes by foot).
 This is also a connection point to the Marquette Trail, where a new trailhead is scheduled to be paved in 2025.

 Continue north to end at Lake Street Beach and Miller Woods Beach on Lake Michigan for a gorgeous Chicago skyline view.
-At that point, there is a trailhead for Chanute Trail into Marquette Park for scenic Lake Michigan views where you can ride the Marquette Park loop.
+At that point, there is a trailhead for the short but scenic Chanute Trail through the dunes to the main parking area and lagoon in Marquette Park where there are more scenic Lake Michigan views.

 This special trail connects many scenic places plus restaurants and shops.
 It is a “must do” way to visit the national park.
 It is fairly level, paved the entire way, and off street - making it safe, easy, and fun for a family outing.